mailpoet/mailpoet/mailpoet/readme.txt

 * Added: filter allowing to configure PHPMailer when sending via SMTP;
 * Added: a coupon block in email editor;
 * Added: notice when a MailPoet subscription is pending approval;
-* Improved: Starter plan users are directed to upgrade their plan from the Upgrade page;
+* Improved: Free plan users are directed to upgrade their plan from the Upgrade page;
 * Improved: email templates now include coupon block;
 * Fixed: inactive subscribers weren't recalculated since August 2022.
 They'll be again recalculated within one week after updating.
 Sorry about this bug.